|Homepage:||Click to visit|

 San José is a cosmopolitan city with many cultural and recreational activities.
 It is located in Costa Rica's Central Plateau, surrounded by beautiful mountains and volcanoes, and within driving distance to the Pacific coast and Atlantic coasts.
 The urban transportation system is quite efficient, and you can take a bus to just about anywhere in the country.

-US citizens on ICDS's fall only, winter only, or spring only programs will not be required to obtain a visa.
+Visa: US citizens on ICDS's fall only, winter only, or spring only programs will not be required to obtain a visa, as the program is less than 90 days.
 Students remaining in Costa Rica for more than 3 months and/or students who are not US citizens may be required to obtain a visa.
 Students may contact the Embassy of Costa Rica for more information.

 |Dates / Deadlines:|